Marten was the Founding Z of the Chapter of Felicity No 58.

 He joined Grand Stewards Lodge in 1886, sometime after his year as a Steward but merited to approbation of his brethren despite this late start and was made Master of Ceremonies in 1895 and Senior Warden in 1899.

-Marten was a keen craftsman in wood as well as a Speculative one in stone.
+Marten was a keen operative craftsman in wood as well as a speculative one in stone.
 He carved and turned a wooden snuffbox which he donated to the Lodge in 1880.